risk-first/website/Purpose-Development-Team.md

 - When we argue for **fixing technical debt against shipping a new feature**, what we are really doing is expressing differences in our models of the [balance of risk](Glossary.md#balance-of-risk) from taking these actions.
 My boss and I might both be trying to minimise the risk of customers defecting to another product but he might believe this is best achieved by [adding new features](Feature-Risk.md) in the short term, whilst I might believe that [clearing technical debt](Complexity-Risk.md#technical-debt) allows us to get features delivered faster in the long term.
 - In the example of **Sustainably vs Quickly**, it's clear that what we should be doing is trying to avoid altering the balance of risks in a way that sacrifices too much Sustainability or Speed.
 To do this requires judgement in the form of an accurate [Internal Model](Glossary.md#internal-model) of the [balance of risks](Glossary.md#balance-of-risk).

-### Other Teams
+### Other Scenarios

 In a way, this is not just about development teams.
 Any time a person is added to an organisation, the hope is that it will improve the [balance of risk](Glossary.md#balance-of-risk) for that organisation.
 The development team are experts in improving the balance of [technical risks](Risk-Landscape.md) but other teams have other specialities:

  - The Finance team are there to avoid the risk of [running out of money](Scarcity-Risks.md#funding-risk) and ensuring that the bills get paid (avoiding [Legal Risks](Operational-Risk.md)).
  - The Human Resources team are there to make sure staff are hired, managed and leave properly.
 Doing this avoids [inefficiency](Scarcity-Risk.md#Schedule-Risk), [Reputation Damage](Communication-Risk#trust--belief-risk), [Morale Issues](Agency-Risk.md#morale) and [Legal Risks](Operational-Risk.md).
  - The best doctors are the ones with the best [Internal Models](Glossary.md#internal-model).
-They can diagnose the illnesses, and figure out treatments that improve the patient's [balance of risk](Glossary.md#balance-of-risk).
+They can best diagnose the illnesses and figure out treatments that improve the patient's [balance of risk](Glossary.md#balance-of-risk).
 Medical Students are all taught to 'first, do no harm':

 > "given an existing problem, it may be better not to do something, or even to do nothing, than to risk causing more harm than good." - [Primum non nocere, _Wikipedia_](https://en.wikipedia.org/wiki/Primum_non_nocere).

 As we saw above,  Berkshire Hathaway is a riskier investment than Ford: the returns are likely to be higher, but so are the losses.
 Generally, by _taking on risk_, the more return (or value) you're likely to deliver, though the risk of going losing everything increases.
-This is why banks are required to [hold capital against their risky investments](https://en.wikipedia.org/wiki/Basel_III#Leverage_ratio).
+This is why banks are required to [hold capital against their risky investments](https://en.wikipedia.org/wiki/Basel_III#Leverage_ratio): regulators want their contribution to the economic system to improve the balance of risks, not worsen it.

 ## Impact